Harmeek-19/CodeBase/README.md

 ## Technology Stack

 - Frontend:
-  - React.js
+  - React.js: A JavaScript library for building user interfaces
-  - Tailwind CSS
+  - Tailwind CSS: A utility-first CSS framework for rapid UI development
-  - Axios for API requests
+  - Axios: Promise-based HTTP client for making API requests
-  - React Router for navigation
+  - React Router: Declarative routing for React applications

 - Backend:
-  - Flask (Python)
-  - SQLAlchemy for database ORM
-  - Flask-RESTful for API development
-  - Celery for asynchronous tasks
+  - Flask: A lightweight WSGI web application framework in Python
+  - SQLAlchemy: SQL toolkit and Object-Relational Mapping (ORM) for Python
+  - Flask-RESTful: An extension for Flask that adds support for quickly building REST APIs
+  - Celery: An asynchronous task queue/job queue based on distributed message passing
-  - Redis as message broker
+  - Redis: An in-memory data structure store, used as a message broker for Celery
-  - OpenAI GPT for documentation generation
+  - Google's Generative AI (Gemini): Used for AI-powered documentation generation

 - Database:
+  - PostgreSQL: A powerful, open-source object-relational database system

+- Development and Testing:
+  - pytest: A framework for writing small, readable tests in Python
+  - ESLint: A static code analysis tool for identifying problematic patterns in JavaScript code

-  - PostgreSQL
+- Deployment and DevOps:
+  - Docker: A platform for developing, shipping, and running applications in containers
+  - Gunicorn: A Python WSGI HTTP Server for UNIX, used to run the Flask application in production
+  - Nginx: A web server used as a reverse proxy for Gunicorn

 ## Project Structure